makerdao/dss-allocator/README.md

     - Ward of the singleton contracts (e.g RWA conduits, Coinbase Custody, AllocatorRoles).
 - AllocatorDAO Proxy:
     - Performs actions through a sub-spell with governance delay.
-    - Ward of its AllocatorVault and its funnel contracts.
+    - Ward of its AllocatorVault, AllocatorBuffer and funnel contracts.
     - In charge of adding new contracts to the funnel network (e.g Swapper, DepositorUniV3).
     - Can add operators to its funnel network through the AllocatorRoles contract.
     - In charge of setting rate-limiting safety parameters for operators.